-[PRS_SOMEIP_00942] The client and server shall use a single UDP multicast connection for all events, and notifications of a Service-Instance which are configured to be communicated using UDP multicast.
+[PRS_SOMEIP_00942] [The client and server may use a single UDP multicast address per each Service-Instance which are configured to be communicated using UDP multicast.]
 (RS_SOMEIP_00010)

 4.2.1.2 TCP Binding

 The TCP binding of SOME/IP is heavily based on the UDP binding.
 In contrast to the UDP binding, the TCP binding allows much bigger SOME/IP messages and uses the robustness features of TCP (coping with loss, reorder, duplication, etc.).